 Be sure to check the schedule to see what is currently offered.

-100% of participants: -say they would recommend this workshop to a friend -found the information and skills from the course helpful in changing their patterns of automatic reactions -said the facilitator was well organized, thorough, warm and understanding.
+100% of participants say they would recommend this workshop to a friend , found the information and skills from the course helpful in changing their patterns of automatic reactions , and said the facilitator was well-organized, thorough, warm and understanding.

 What did you find the most useful in the course?

 - “The discussions that Denise lead and the handouts that reinforced her talks and meditating in a group setting.”